 San Juan Beach

-Boasting of fine, golden sands, San Juan Beach is spread across three kilometers in length and up to 100 meters wide.
+Boasting of fine, golden sand, San Juan Beach is spread across three kilometres in length and is about 100 meters wide.
 Visitors are provided access to facilities like a Red Cross post, car park, footbath, lifeguard watchtowers and disable access.
 Enjoy a variety of water-based activities and sports. for kids, there's no better place to have fun than at the play parks.
 Plus, there are a variety of shops and restaurants to cater to your hunger pangs.

 Credit: Diego Delso / CC BY-SA 4.0

 This beach is located in the city itself, at the base of Mount Benacantil.
 It offers lovely views over the bay as well as of Santa Barbara Castle.
 The charming promenade of the beach gives way to fine golden sand, which is ideal for sunbathing, reading and more.